Enter words related to your business to get started.

 It costs between $15.00 and $40.00 to start a business in Kentucky, depending on the legal structure you choose.

-Does Kentucky require a business license?
+Does KY require a business license?

 You may require specific business licenses and permits, depending on the type of business that you want to start in Kentucky.
 Refer to the Kentucky One Stop Business Portal to view the most common types of businesses together with information on the licenses and permits required for those types of businesses.